 - Making an “End Contract” button easily accessible on both the client and the freelancer end

 The Upwork Messenger also tends to be buggy in general.
-I’ve personally been going back and forth with Upwork customer service for over a month now about the broken “away message” that says it’s on, but never works.
+I’ve personally been going back and forth with Upwork customer service for over a month now about the broken “away message” that says it’s on but never works.

-I love the Messenger, and use it everyday, but it sometimes feels like the neglected red-headed stepchild of the Upwork platform
+I love the Messenger and use it every day, but it sometimes feels like the neglected red-headed stepchild of the Upwork platform

-Those fees are as follows:
+Those fees were as follows:

 - $0-$500: 20%